ChrisDuffley/stationPlaylist/readme.md

 * In add-on settings, added "Apply" button so changes to settings can be applied to the currently selected and/or active profile without closing the dialog first.
 This feature is available for NVDA 2018.2 users.
 * Added Markdown table format as a playlist transcripts format.
+* The developer feedback email command has changed from Control+NVDA+dash to Alt+NVDA+dash.

 ## Version 18.05